cyph3rryx/Hexadecimal-Data-Monitor-for-Serial-Ports/README.md

 # Serial Data Hex Dump

-This code allows you to connect to a serial port and display incoming data in real-time.
+This code allows you to connect to a serial port and display incoming data in real time.
 It also includes options to format, filter, and log the data.

 ## Code Description